 When the mixture begins to boil, turn the heat down to simmer.
 Cook for 20-30 minutes until the meatballs are done.
 (Actual cooking time is going to depend on how large you make your meatballs.

 Check the internal temperature of a few meatballs and make sure they are 165º F.

 If you have an Instant Pot or pressure cooker, this is going to be a huge timesaver for you!
 If you love using ground turkey, next time try my Gluten Free Turkey Meatballs with Italian Seasonings.
 It is amazing for sub sandwiches!

 Tips and Recipe FAQ:

-Meatballs that are dry tend to be overcooked, or they cooked dry (not covered in liquid.)
+Meatballs that are dry tend to be overcooked, or they are cooked dry (not covered in liquid.)
 Cooking these meatballs submerged in the barbecue sauce will help them stay moist and delicious.

-These meatballs will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+These gluten free barbecue meatballs will keep for up to 4 days in an air-tight container or for up to 4 months in the freezer.
 I freeze them in a zip-style freezer bag.

-- Here are all of my most popular appetizer recipes are in this roundup!
+- Here are all of my most popular appetizer recipes in this roundup!